h8d13/h8d13/README.md

 OSes enjoyer (not all of them), to poke around until I break something or find interesting quirks.
 Feel free to check out my repos :)

-Serial Forker/Integration from source.
-I love crufting™ stuff that feel old and make it like new.

 My personal favorites: Alpine, Arch & Artix !